 10. Flashlights / Headlamps

 I wear a headlamp on the walk out to the blind.
 I also carry a back-up light that’s more powerful.
 There’s a bazillion cheap Chinese-made lights all over Amazon.
-For the moment I have this headlamp and this hand-held light, both because they are inexpensive, water resistant, and use AAA batteries, which is what my ear protection uses.
+For this season I changed to this headlamp and this hand-held light, both because they are inexpensive, water resistant, and use AAA batteries, which is what my ear protection uses.
+Also, I’m not going to get too frustrated if I drop one in the muck and lose it.
+But if I wanted something that would ruin my day if I lost it, it would be this one.

 11. Hand Warmers